carpentries/community-facilitators-program/_episodes/02-3-collecting-carpentries-feedback.md

 ---
-title: "Part 3: Collecting Feedback in The Carpentries"
+title: "Collecting Feedback in The Carpentries"
 teaching: 0
 exercises: 0
 questions: